Protecting Important People in Your Life With a Trust

 Future generations: CNN Money advises that a generation skipping trust can be a good way to provide for future grandchildren or even great grandchildren, allowing you to pay for items such as college expenses, wedding gifts, or a downpayment on a home.

 Loved ones battling personal problems: If you have a friend or loved one dealing with personal issues, such as addiction, a trust can set boundaries.
 You can fund a visit to rehab and specify distributions only after when the person is not using.

 Contact Us Today for Help

 For professional legal guidance on the various ways you can protect and assist loved ones through estate planning, reach out Cavallo & Cavallo.
-Contact our New York estate planning attorneys and request a consultation in our Bronx or New Rochelle office today.
+Contact our New York estate planning attorneys and request a consultation in our Bronx or Westchester office today.